Vegan Lifestyle in the Zone – Question From Reader

 My what an interesting question to receive through my blog.

-Short response: yes, I think that your estimation of the differences between the towns of Ojochal, Tinamastes and Uvita are accurate.
-For overall “wellness”, I see the Tinamastes area as becoming a central point, a mecca if you will.
-Uvita is more so than Ojochal, but not to the level of Tinamastes.
+Short response: yes, I think that your estimation of the differences between the towns of Ojochal, Tinamaste and Uvita are accurate.
+For overall “wellness”, I see the Tinamaste area as becoming a central point, a mecca if you will.
+Uvita is more so than Ojochal, but not to the level of Tinamaste.

 The vegan lifestyle is sufficiently different than the mainstream that I can see how being closer to a community of such minded ones would be appealing.
 However, I would need a bit more information on your purpose for owning a property in Costa Rica to offer counsel.
 Are you moving here full time?
 Just going to be here part of the year and somewhere else for the rest of the year?
 Is your purchase indicative of your “land” budget?